The average ratio is 11:1.

 Yes.
 Students at Atlantis Academy can earn an accredited high school diploma.
 Each year, many of our students earn a high school diploma and enroll in community colleges, universities and vocational schools.
 Students are also permitted to dual enroll with the local community college with teacher/administration approval.

 Yes.
-We offer intramural sports (soccer/basketball, etc.), clubs such as yearbook, photography, chess, anime and more.
+We offer intramural sports (soccer/basketball, etc.), clubs such as yearbook, chess, art, and more.
 Our high school students also have a prom and our seniors attend Grad Bash in addition to the many events we offer all students throughout the year.
+Read more about extracurricular activities here.

 Atlantis Academy offers both individual tutoring and group sessions for all subject areas.